Chasuble

 Bishop Czeslaw Kozon, the Catholic bishop of Copenhagen, in pontifical liturgical vestments including the Chasuble.

 The chasuble (/ˈtʃæzjʊbəl/) is the outermost liturgical vestment worn by clergy for the celebration of the Eucharist in Western-tradition Christian churches that use full vestments, primarily in Roman Catholic, Anglican, and Lutheran churches.
-(Note: See Apology of the Augsburg Confession, Article XXIV) In the Eastern Orthodox Churches and in the Eastern Catholic Churches, the equivalent vestment is the phelonion.
+(Note: See Apology of the Augsburg Confession, Article XXIV) In the Eastern Orthodox Church and in the Eastern Catholic Churches, the equivalent vestment is the phelonion.

 "The vestment proper to the priest celebrant at Mass and other sacred actions directly connected with Mass is, unless otherwise indicated, the chasuble, worn over the alb and stole" (General Instruction of the Roman Missal, 337).
 Like the stole, it is normally of the liturgical colour of the Mass being celebrated.